 The BBC Proms brings orchestral music into virtual reality | Innovation & Feature

-The BBC is using virtual to immerse an audience in classical , and show that there’s more to the Proms (an annual eight-week music event centered around London’s Royal Albert Hall) than an orchestra on a stage.
+The BBC is using reality to immerse an audience in classical , and show that there’s more to the Proms (an annual eight-week music event centered around London’s Royal Albert Hall) than an orchestra on a stage.

 The new VR experience is part of Five Telegrams – a joint venture between composer Anna Meredith and artists 59 Productions that explores methods of communication used during World War One including telegrams, propaganda, and letters from the trenches.